 Photography students are instructed in various photographic techniques and are encouraged to utilize the aesthetics of their surroundings.
 Students explore conventional and digital photography, along with darkroom and digital editing techniques.
 Student photography is displayed in public exhibitions.
-18 students are accepted.
+Up to 20 students are accepted.

 Requirements for Applicants

 1. Complete an online application and schedule your Zoom interview no later than noon the business day before your desired interview date.
 See dates in the right side bar or view full audition schedule here.
 Audition spaces fill quickly, so schedule as soon as possible.

 2. Read the requirements and tips below to prepare for your portfolio.

 3. Log back in to your application portal to upload your portfolio no later than 24 hours prior to your scheduled Zoom interview.
 Image uploads are limited to 160 MB.

 5. Attend your Zoom interview at the scheduled time.